yeti-switch/doc/docs/installation.rst

       port: 5432
       #min_messages: warning

-Warning: you should specify correct adresses and credentials using those which you chose in previous section
+Warning: you should specify correct addresses and credentials using those which you chose in previous section

 Init databases data